 B. He was a visionary leader.
 He wasn’t driven by what he saw, (Acts 27:13)

-C. Ask God for wisdom that you will see crisis in advance and prepare yourself.
+C. Ask God for wisdom that you will see a crisis in advance and prepare yourself.

 2. Remembered God’s purpose